 Assistance will vary depending on the media rep’s resources and budget, and the power of your assignments.
 As a general guideline, if your print assignment is with a high circulation magazine (usually more than 100,000 readers) or with a travel website that receives more than 100,000 visitors/month, they’ll probably put you on their “A” list.

 “A-Listers” generally get everything thrown in: airfare, hotels, resorts, meals, and attractions—the works.

 “B-Listers” with lower volume magazines or website assignments might get some of these perks, but may not get everything covered.

-What they can offer depends upon the DMOs budget.
-They will decide what perks they are able to extend to you once they have details about your assignments, what you need to see and do, and how long you need to stay.
+What they can offer depends upon the DMO's budget, their criteria for extending perks and other factors.
+They'll decide what perks they are able to extend to you once they have details about your assignments, what you need to see and do, and how long you need to stay.

 How to Land Press Trips and Fam Tours